jrnl-org/jrnl/docs/plugins.md

     - **extension** (string): the file extention used on exported entries.
     - **export_entry(entry)**: given an entry, returns a string of the formatted, exported entry.
-    - **export_journal(journal)**: given a journal, returns a string of the formatted, exported entries of the journal.
+    - **export_journal(journal)**: (optional) given a journal, returns a string of the formatted, exported entries of the journal.
+If not implemented, *jrnl* will call **export_entry()** on each entry in turn and then concatenate the results together.

 ## Development Tips

 - editable installs (`pip install -e ...`) don't seem to play nice with the namespace layout.
-If your plugin isn't appearing, try a non-editable install of both jrnl and your plugin.
+If your plugin isn't appearing, try a non-editable install of both *jrnl* and your plugin.
+- for examples, you can look to the *jrnl*'s internal importers and exporters.
+  As well, there are some basic external examples included in *jrnl*'s git repo at `tests/external_plugins_src` (including the example code above).